 Antivirus programs work their way deep into your system.
 In a manner of speaking, many act very much like the malware they root out.
 This essentially makes it difficult for two real-time antivirus software to run on your computer at the same time.

-It may be tempting to try to run multiple real-time programs, as no one program will catch everything, but in most cases the programs won’t let you do this.
-For example, AVG will give you a conflict error if you try to install it while you have another program, such as McAfee, also installed:
+It may be tempting to try to run multiple real-time programs, as no one program will catch everything.
+But in most cases, you can’t operate multiple AV tools at the same time.
+Windows likely won’t let you run multiple AV tools at the same time, and you may get an error message if you try to install an AV tool while you already have another one installed.

 This applies even if you have other programs installed but not monitoring.
 When they aren’t monitoring, these programs still maintain a presence deep in your system.
 Be sure to uninstall any real-time antivirus program you have installed before trying to install another one.
 The only exception to this is Windows Defender, which will exist on your system despite another real-time monitor, although it will automatically turn on or off depending on whether any other real-time programs are also on or off.